 In order to dedicate more time to direction and be better placed to explore relationships within the film/advertising/fashion and music, Ujin became independent at the end of 2013.
 He has a continuing relationship with DJA and Prada and has since directed Prada SS14, SS15 and SS16.

 Ujin is also exploring a personal film project, incorporating technology and interactivity to aid the narrative structure.

 Zach Math is a filmmaker best known for his uniquely askew television commercials and films which often feature eccentric humans and sometimes anthropomorphized creatures.
-Driven by his knowledge of cinema and wealth of experience of working with actors, Zach work is both performance led and the visually cinematic.
+Driven by his knowledge of cinema and wealth of experience of working with actors, Zach’s work is both performance led and the visually cinematic.

-Working with clients such as Coke, Volkswagen, Sony, Comcast and the NFL, Zach has won many accolades, including 4 Cannes Lions for his Kmart “Ship My Pants” campaign which received over 50 million hits on Youtube, a 2014 Webby and has one of his commercials in the permanent collection of the Museum of Modern Art.
+Working with clients such as Coke, Volkswagen, Sony, Comcast and the NFL, Zach has won many accolades, including 4 Cannes Lions for his Kmart “Ship My Pants” campaign which received over 50 million hits on Youtube and a 2014 Webby.
+Two of his branded shorts are in the permanent collection of the Museum of Modern Art.
 In the last year he’s directed work for AT&T, Jack in the Box, Walkers, Wrigleys and, perhaps most memorably, a campaign of delightfully deadpan spots for Wonderful Pistachios starring NFL players.

 While driving along the freeway, Zach heard a report on the CBC’s “As It Happens” about one man’s quest to complete the only penis museum in the world.
 Transfixed by the story and nearly crashing his car Zach frantically pulled over to take notes.
 Three weeks later he found himself in northern Iceland filming the documentary film, The Final Member.
 With a premiere at the Toronto Hot Docs International Film Festival, the film has since played at festivals around the world.